 General

 A configurationOverride object modifies the effective runtime configuration of a specified reportingDescriptor object (§3.48), which we refer to as theDescriptor.

+NOTE: Together with toolComponent.rules (§3.19.21), the configurationOverride object allows the SARIF consumer to determine exactly how the tool’s analysis rules were configured during the run.
+This is useful in compliance scenarios where, for example, an auditor might want to confirm that a particular rule was reconfigured from a warning to an error.
+It might also be useful for reproducing a run.

 The configurationOverride object’s descriptor property (§3.50.2) identifies theDescriptor.
 Its configuration property (§3.50.3) overrides the values specified in theDescriptor.defaultConfiguration (§3.48.14).